OCA/connector-magento/magentoerpconnect/doc/howto/modify_an_order.rst

 Until the old sale order is not cancelled or done, a rule prevents the new sale order to be confirmed.

+.. todo:: Technical note for the implementation:
+          When an order is cancelled on Magento:
+            1. flag SO.cancelled_on_backend
+            2. try to cancel the SO (beware of picking, invoice, payments) 2a. if successed, flag SO.cancellation_resolved
+            3. the picking and invoice of the SO blocks confirmation when cancelled_on_backend is True and cancellation_resolved is False
+          When an order has a 'parent_id' (modification of order)
+            1. get the list of all the parent SO
+            2. add a link to the parent SO
+            3. sale_exception blocks when a parent SO is cancelled_on_backend but not cancellation_resolved
+          Add search filters for cancelled_on_backend is True and cancellation_resolved is False

+          Beware!
+The new order can be linked to many parent orders and some of them maybe do not exist in OpenERP because they have been cancelled before their importation.